From Bethel... To Theatre A potted history

 In December 2012 the newly transformed 200 seater 'Players Theatre' opened to the general public with a 10 performance run of 'A Christmas Spectacular!'

-The future will see The Players continue to perform their large scale pantomime and spring musical productions at the Marina Theatre and see the Players Theatre, at the historic Bethel, as an additional complimentary venue which will allow them to stage a number of exciting smaller productions that would not normally be viable to the town's larger 700 seater venue.
+The future will see The Players continue to perform their large scale pantomime productions at the Marina Theatre and see the Players Theatre, at the historic Bethel, as an additional complimentary venue which will allow the Players to stage a number of exciting smaller productions that would not normally be viable to the town's larger 700 seater venue.

 Fundraising and maintenance work continues constantly to ensure this precious buildings future.